Solanum paniculatum

 Solanum paniculatum, commonly known as jurubeba, is a nightshade common in almost all of Brazil.
 It is used as a medicinal plant and has a bitter taste.

 An infusion of its stem and its root in sugar cane alcohol (cachaça) is popularly used as an apéritif or a digestif.

+The fruits are traditionally consumed in rural areas pickled in brine and vinegar.

 Synonyms

 Well known in its native range, this species has been described time and again under different now-invalid names.
 Some of these are homonyms of other Solanum taxa.